clementnuss/presentations/2025/04-kubecon-eu-day2000-migration/slides.md

   [transformer.go:163] "failed to decrypt data" err="output array was not large enough for encryption"
   ```

-- loss of quorum: use the `--force-new-cluster` to recover one node and join the other afterwards
+- loss of quorum: use the `--force-new-cluster` to recover one node

 ---
 layout: two-cols-header